vineelko/patina/docs/src/dxe_core/synchronization.md

 to protect the mutex, and the TPL is not used.

-Once Boot Services are fully initialized and TPL can be used, invoke the global `init_boot_services()` function on the `TplMutex` crate to initialize TPL service.
+Once Boot Services are fully initialized and TPL can be used, invoke the global `init_boot_services()` function on the `TplMutex` to initialize TPL service.
 Subsequent lock operations will then be protected by TPL raise in addition to the atomic locks.